fannart/MastersProject/README.md

 ## Abstract from thesis

 The aim of this project was to implement a ray caster, as presented by [Appel](http://dl.acm.org/citation.cfm?id=1468082) with the addition of an interactive component.
 The implementation was to be built towards a path tracer, as suggested by [Kajiya](http://dl.acm.org/citation.cfm?id=15902) as a method for solving the rendering equation presented in the same paper.
 Path tracing is a more evolved method for light transport, allowing for global illumination and more physically accurate shading.
-The result is a global illumination renderer with lambertian surfaces, requiring additional work for interactivity and addition of reective and transmittive surfaces.
+The result is a global illumination renderer with lambertian surfaces, requiring additional work for interactivity and addition of reflective and transmittive surfaces.

 ## Development